Skip to main content

 Transgender equality (United States v.
 Skrmetti)

 The Court will decide the constitutionality of laws making it illegal to give transgender minors critically important gender-affirming care.
 The justices may also decide if laws harming transgender people trigger heightened judicial scrutiny like laws discriminating on the basis of sex.
-Oral arguments have not yet been scheduled.
+Oral arguments are scheduled for December 4.

 What is this case about?